arp242/arp242.net/_posts/2019-01-14-dont-need-k8s.markdown

 ---
 layout: post
-title: You (probably) don't need Kubernetes
+title: You (probably) don’t need Kubernetes
 ---

 This may perhaps be an unpopular opinion, but the overwhelming majority of